Hospital Support Specialist

 Community Wide Scheduling / Program Review

-This course will provide you with an introduction and hands-on practice at a local hospital computer lab, with the basics of Community Wide Scheduling.
-To prepare for employment testing, you will complete an online program review of various parts of the program including medical terminology, anatomy, and physiology.
+This course will provide you with an introduction and hands-on practice, at a local hospital computer lab, with the basics of Community Wide Scheduling.
+To prepare for employment testing, you will complete an online program review of various parts of the program including medical terminology and anatomy and physiology.

 Consolidated Practice Experience

-Your Consolidated Practice Experience (CPE) in various departments in a hospital setting will give you the opportunity to practice the skills you’ve learned in the Hospital Support Specialist classroom, and to further develop and master those skills.
+Your Consolidated Practice Experience (CPE) in various departments in a hospital setting will give you the opportunity to practice the skills you’ve learned in the HSS classroom and to further develop and master those skills.
 This course will provide you with experiences that will refine your skills to the level of competency required in an area of hospital specialization.

 Personal and Professional Development (PPD) Skills Certificate

 The Personal and Professional Development (PPD) Skills Certificate is a self-directed, online certificate that is designed to enhance your soft skills.
 The six PPD workshops cover Professionalism, Quality Service, Feedback, Diverse Teams, Conflict Resolution, and Leadership.
 Together, these workshops will prepare you to effectively approach and resolve real life situations.

 If you’re looking for a rewarding career in healthcare administration, you’ll love being a Medical Office Assistant.
 Medical Office Assistants assist in preparing patients for physicians, surgeons and practitioners, as well as performing general office and medical office duties.

 Are you organized, detail-oriented and professional?
 If this sounds like you, consider a career as a Nursing Unit Clerk.
 Nursing Unit Clerks act as the heart of a health care unit by maintaining the pulse.